yvan-sraka/Cleopatra/README.md

 cleopatra add python
 ```

-It will create inside `.cleopatra` subfolder (think it would be nice to add to your repository version source control), a `python` file which look like (it could diverge on your machine):
+It will create inside `.cleopatra` subfolder (think it would be nice to add to your repository version source control), a `python` file which looks like (it could diverge on your machine):

 ```shell
 YEAST_CONTEXT=/anaconda3/bin/python yeast $@
 ```

-Aliases are just shell script and hackable by design, you can add pre and post steps on them to customize your micro-virtual environment.
+Aliases are just shell scripts and hackable by design, you can add pre and post steps on them to customize your micro-virtual environment.

 ## Getting Started